How to Perform a Successful Content Audit: The Ultimate Guide

 How to Perform a Successful Content Audit

-After defining your goals and doing your homework, roll up your sleeves and get ready.
+After defining your goals and doing your homework, roll up your sleeves and get ready to embark on this Content Audit Guide.

 The first part of performing a successful content audit is to collect all the information you need about your content assets (keep your goals and KPIs in mind).